-Okay, it wasn’t 20 questions and it was my sisters, plural, not just one of them.
-Just taking a bit of literary license with the title.
+Okay, it wasn’t 20 questions.
+It also was my sisters, plural, not just one of them…just taking a bit of literary license with the title.

 My sisters peppered me with a variety of questions and I thought their questions, and my answers, were worth sharing.
 They didn’t ask me much when I first revealed my lifestyle to them (Post 116).
-Now that they’ve had time to cogitate on it they are curious about a lot of things.
+They’ve become curious now that they’ve had time to cogitate on it.

 What if Kayla gets a boyfriend/girlfriend?